phanhu/to-do-list/README.md

 # to-so-list
-practicing angular
+Project to practice angular.
-make a todo list using HTML, JS, CSS, and TS.
+Make a todo list using HTML, JS, CSS, and TS.